3ventic/Twitch-API/IRC.md

 host_on | Now hosting `target_channel`.
 host_off | Exited host mode.
-msg_channel_suspended | The channel you attempted to JOIN or send a message to is suspended or deactivated.
+msg_channel_suspended | The channel you attempted to JOIN or send a message to is suspended or deactivated. timeout_success | The user was successfully timed out. ban_success | The user was successfully banned. unban_success | The user was successfully unbanned. bad_unban_no_ban | The user is not banned, could not unban. already_banned | The user is already banned, could not time out or ban again.

 ### HOSTTARGET